Alphatique/ducky/README.md

 ### Basic Setup

+> [!IMPORTANT]
-The initialization process varies depending on your bundler (webpack, vite, etc.).
+> The initialization process varies depending on your bundler (webpack, vite, etc.).
 For detailed instructions on how to initialize DuckDB Wasm with your specific bundler, please refer to the [official DuckDB Wasm documentation](https://duckdb.org/docs/stable/clients/wasm/instantiation.html).

 Here's an example using Vite: